 Note: Two heat tape-heated aluminum sheaths enclose the tubular reactor to provide heat.
 Each heated sheath is used independently to heat the portion of reactor during catalyst pretreatment and during hydrotreatment testing.
 Each aluminum sheath is wrapped with a high temperature heat tape and insulation and heated using a temperature controller.
 The tubular fixed-bed catalytic reactor is made of 316 stainless steel and with an inner diameter of 13 mm and a length of 64 cm.
 A thermocouple well (4.7 mm outside diameter) is located in the center of the reactor, and two thermocouples are placed in the well to measure the temperature of the catalyst beds.

 2.2.4.
-Check the pressure of the hydrotreater system for leaks using 12.0 MPa helium gas by keeping the system at the pressure and ensuring that the drop of pressure is lower than 1 psig per hour.
+Check the pressure of the hydrotreater system for leaks using 12.0 MPa nitrogen gas by keeping the system at the pressure and ensuring that the drop of pressure is lower than 1 psig per hour.

 2.2.5.
 Catalyst pretreatment.
 Sulfide the catalysts in situ in hydrogen and sulfiding agent flow.